raspberrypilearning/explore-a-3d-world/en/step_3.md

 Your character will appear in the Scene view.
 This is the behind-the-scenes view of your game where you set everything up.

 --- task ---
 Click on your character in the Scene view and tap the 'F' key.
-This will focus on your character.
-You can also use the scroll wheel on your mouse to zoom in and out.

-**Tip:** If you get lost in the Scene view, you can click on your character (or another game object) in the Hierarchy window and then click 'Shift-F' to focus on your character in the Scene view.
+**Tip:** If you get lost in the Scene view, you can click on your character (or another Game object) in the Hierarchy window and then click 'Shift-F' to focus on your character in the Scene view.

 --- /task ---
 Hmm, your character is wearing multiple accessories.

 --- task ---
 Click on your character in the Hierarchy.
 This will open the settings for the game object in the Inspector Window.

-Click on the arrow next to your Character in the hierarchy to see the 'child objects'.
-Click on 'ConstructionGearMesh' and uncheck the box next to it's name in the Inspector.
+Click on the arrow next to your Character in the hierarchy to see the ‘child objects’.
+Click on ‘ConstructionGearMesh’ and uncheck the box next to it’s name in the Inspector.
 This will hide the hat.

 ![Inspector with ConstructionGearMesh active property highlighted and unchecked](images/uncheck-hat-active.png)

 ![The Scene view with ConstructionGearMesh removed from the Raccoon](images/no-hat-scene.png)

 Hide the other accessories for your character in the same way, or just keep one active.

 **Tip:** Game objects that are not active appeared greyed out in the Hierarchy Window

 ![Hierarchy Window with greyed out ConstructionGearMesh](images/greyed-out-mesh.png)

+--- /task ---

 --- /task ---